sebv/node-wd-sync/doc/JS-DOC.md

 All the methods from [wd](http://github.com/admc/wd) are available.

-The browser function must to be run within a Wd block.
+The browser functions must to be run within a `sync` block.
 This block holds the fiber environment.

 The 'executeAsync' and 'safeExecuteAsync' methods may still be run asynchronously.